Cheeden/tp/docs/DeveloperGuide.md

 * **Person**: A contact entity stored in the address book with fields such as name and phone.
 * **Tag**: A label attached to a person for categorisation or filtering.
+* **Predicate**: A functional interface that tests a condition on a `Person` object, used for filtering the person list.

 * **Parser**: Converts raw user input into specific `Command` objects.
 * **Command**: An object created by the parser that encapsulates a user action to be executed by `Logic`.